FurcyPin/bigquery-frame/README.md

 - Optimized to work on wide tables
 - Custom aggregation functions can be added
-- Aggregations can be grouped against one or a tuple of columns
+- Aggregations can be grouped against one or several columns

 **Example:**
 ```python